KimSSung/Deep-Composer-Classification/README.md

 # Midi Genre Classification & Adversarial Attack
-Genre classification using music in symbolic format (MIDI) implemented in PyTorch.
+Genre classification using music in symbolic representation (MIDI) implemented in PyTorch.

 ## Abstract
+This research has its purpose in accelerating the usage of symbolic representation of music through showing its potential and efficiency in handling musical information.
+Genre classification in the music domain is a relatively common problem.
+However, all the attempts were done using audio/wav format.
+To the best of our knowledge, all the previous works including the ones that show SOTA performance have been attempted using audio/wav features, such as MFCC, mel-spectrogram.

 ## Requirements
 #### Library